jqhoogland/rationalia-starter/LW/Concepts/Air Quality.md

 ## The Carbon Dioxide Debate

 Mostly when people talk about air quality, they're talking about particulates and Volatile Organic Compounds (VOCs).
-However, some studies have tried to look at [[What is up with carbon dioxide and cognition?
-An offer|carbon dioxide alone]], and have found large effects on cognition.
+However, some studies have tried to look at [carbon dioxide alone](https://www.lesswrong.com/posts/pPZ27eZdBXtGuLqZC/what-is-up-with-carbon-dioxide-and-cognition-an-offer), and have found large effects on cognition.
 It is this wiki author's belief that better studies have failed to find anything close to the size of the original effect, if anything.[^2][^4]

 ## External Links